Thank you for your response

 Atal Pension Yojana is a pension scheme mainly aimed at the unorganized sector such as maids, gardeners, delivery boys, etc. This scheme replaced the previous Swavalamban Yojana which wasn’t accepted well by the people.

-There is an option of getting fixed pension of Rs 1000, Rs 2000, Rs 3000, Rs 4000, and Rs 5000 on attaining an age of 60.
-The pension will be determined depending on the individuals’ age and the contribution amount.
-The contributor’s spouse can claim the pension upon the contributors’ death and upon death of both the contributor and his/her spouse, the nominee will be given the accumulated corpus.
-However, if the contributor dies before completing 60 years of age, spouse is also given an option to either exit the scheme and claim the corpus or continue the scheme for the balance period.
+There is an option of getting a fixed pension of Rs 1000, Rs 2000, Rs 3000, Rs 4000, or Rs 5000 on attaining an age of 60.
+The pension will be determined based on the individual’s age and the contribution amount.
+The contributor’s spouse can claim the pension upon the contributor’s death and upon the death of both the contributor and his/her spouse, the nominee will be given the accumulated corpus.
+However, if the contributor dies before completing 60 years of age, the spouse is also given an option to either exit the scheme and claim the corpus or continue the scheme for the balance period.

-The existing people who are availing benefits of Swavalamban Yojana will be automatically migrated to Atal Pension Yojana.
+Those who are availing benefits of Swavalamban Yojana will be automatically migrated to Atal Pension Yojana.

 Follow these steps to avail the benefits of APY